ana-bisette/Electrocatalytic-Properties-of-Novel-Carbon-Allotropes-A-DFT-and-MD-Comparative-Study/README.md

 ## Overview

-This repository contains scripts and data processing workflows developed during a Scientific Initiation project at the Federal University of ABC (UFABC).
+This repository contains scripts and data processing workflows developed during a Undergraduate Research project at the Federal University of ABC (UFABC).

-The research focused on investigating the electrocatalytic properties of novel carbon allotropes (specifically **Penta-graphene** and **Biphenylene**) through computational modeling.
+The research focused on investigating the electrocatalytic properties of novel carbon allotropes through computational modeling.
 The study performed a systematic investigation comparing the accuracy of **Reactive Force Field Molecular Dynamics (ReaxFF-MD)** and **Density Functional Theory (DFT)** in describing catalytic processes for clean energy applications.

 ---